Squarespace Ecommerce: Set Up Your Store in 6 Easy Steps

 To do this, go to Squarespace and click on “Get Started.”
 Unlike other website builders, Squarespace lets you select a template before creating your account.
 From here, you’ll find a selection checklist that will help narrow your choices.
 Check “Online Store” underneath “Type” to view all of the available templates.
 You can click on “Preview” to check them out.

 Once you have selected a template, you will be taken to a setup wizard.
 Create your account through Google, Apple, Facebook, or another email address.
-This is a very quick process—you can even skip most of the questions, such as where you have been selling, what you want to sell, and how many products you plan on selling.
+This is a very quick process—you will see your dashboard right away once you create an account.

 When you first enter Commerce, you’ll find a quick checklist to help you get started.

-Add your product’s name, a product description that sells, good quality product images, categories, and tags to help your customers sort through your store.
+As shown below, add product details such as the product’s name, a product description that sells, good quality product images, categories, and tags to help your customers sort through your store.
 This page also lets you change prices, put products on sale, and add quantities and variations.

 The product page has the following sections below.
 You can be as detailed as you want with product information, keeping in mind that you want customers to have all they need to make a purchasing decision.